 Is one of three disinfection levels used in hospital and clinics for reprocessing ultrasound probes.

-HLD results in the complete elimination of all microorganisms in or on a probe, except for bacterial spores, small numbers of which may remain.7,8
+HLD results in the complete elimination of all microorganisms in or on a probe, except for bacterial spores, large numbers of which may remain.7,8

 - The Spaulding Classification forms the basis for multiple US guidelines.